coder/docs/guides/tls-certificates/docker-tls.md

----
-title: "Configure TLS on Coder for Docker"
-description: Learn how to configure TLS on Coder for Docker
+# Configure TLS on Coder for Docker
----

 This guide walks you through configuring TLS on your Coder for Docker deployment using a reverse proxy.